zammad/zammad-admin-documentation/manage/templates.rst

    *Clone*.
 A new template modal will open with attributes prefilled.

 :Removing templates:
-   If you longer require a specific template, use *⋮ Actions* in the list and choose *Delete*.
+   If you no longer require a specific template, use *⋮ Actions* in the list and choose *Delete*.

    .. danger::